Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 ### TTL
 When the plugin sends heartbeat messages, the default TTL is fixed to four times the configured value of the Heartbeat interval.
-In some cases, this still caused the heartbeat message to end up in the Dead Letter Queue depending on the message load in the ServiceControl Queue.

-TTL is now configurable, same as the heartbeat interval.
+TTL is now configurable, as of Version 1.1.0

-Add the app setting in app.config as shown for to configure the TTL to a custom value instead of the default value based on heartbeat interval.
+Add the app setting in app.config as shown to configure the TTL to a custom value instead of the default value based on heartbeat interval.
 Provide the timespan string for the value as shown.
 In this example, a heartbeat message will be sent every 30 seconds and the TTL for the heartbeat message is 3 minutes.

 <!-- import heartbeatsTtlConfig -->